lagdo/dbadmin-app/README.md

 ## About Jaxon DbAdmin

-Jaxon DbAdmin is a web-based database management tool built with [Jaxon](https://www.jaxon-php.org), [Laravel](https://laravel.com) and [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction).
+Jaxon DbAdmin is built with [Jaxon](https://www.jaxon-php.org), [Laravel](https://laravel.com) and [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction).

 It currently supports 3 database servers: PostgreSQL, MySQL (and MariaDB), and SQLite.

-The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
-The original code was separated into multiple Composer packages, and refactored to take advantage of the latest PHP features: namespaces, interfaces, dependency injection, and so on.
+Unlike other database management tools, Jaxon DbAdmin uses the Laravel authentication system instead the database servers credentials to authenticate the application users.

 ## Installation